Rehamfattoum/Flutter/README.md

 ##### this command checks your environment and displays a report of the status of your Flutter installation.
 Check the output carefully for other software you might need to install or further tasks to perform

 ![doctorflutter](https://user-images.githubusercontent.com/92294502/143201312-2c13bbb2-79d0-45cd-a4f5-fb53a02218a1.png)

+###### Note :This photo above  explains if there are problems , we notice a problem in "Android licenses" so to solve it , you must follow the instruction that appears to you
+(flutter doctor -- indroid-licenses)